BrightspaceUI/core/mixins/localize-mixin.md

 ## Automatic Language, Timezone and Override Support

-The user's language, timezone and any D2L locale overrides are automatically fetched by `LocalizeMixin` from the `<html>` element's `lang`, `data-timezone` and `data-intl-overrides` attributes respectively.
+The user's language, timezone and any D2L locale overrides are automatically fetched by he localization mixins from the `<html>` element's `lang`, `data-timezone` and `data-intl-overrides` attributes respectively.